morgenman/Computer-Science/Spring 2022/Software Engineering/Software Engineering.md

 	* evacuation
 	* 911 blocking
 	* One man had heart attack minutes after saying what he thought were his last goodbyes to his children
+* Analysis
+	* FCC regulation: WEA
+		* Carriers can choose to offer customers the ability to block all but Presidents messages (WARN act)
+		*